 To help you along the way, here's a look at some of my favorite full tower cases, by budget, that you should be looking at in 2019.

-Best Full Tower Cases for PC Gaming - Main Criteria:
+2019's Best Full Tower Cases for the Money

 Phanteks Enthoo Pro

-If you're looking for value, the should be at or near the top of your list.
-At just under $100, it's in the same price range of many mid-tower cases and yet has the same features of many full-tower cases in the $150 range.
-Phanteks Enthoo Pro full-tower
+If you're looking for value, full-tower should be at or near the top of your list.
+As a case under $100, it's in the same price range of many mid-tower cases and yet has the same features of many full-tower cases in the $150 range. the Phanteks Enthoo Pro

 The case itself comes in an unimposing brush aluminum design without windows for around $90 and with for around $100.